Non-monotonic population scaling and re-entrant photon number dynamics in the dissipative-pumped Tavis--Cummings model: Numerical method and distributed implementation

-{\it Theory and Methods.} Under the Markov approximation, the quantum master equation (QME) is often used to solve the dissipation dynamic of the cavity QED model.
-The QME for the density matrix $\rho$ of the system takes the form:
+Under the Markovian approximation, the quantum master equation (QME) is widely used to describe the dissipative-pumped dynamics of cavity QED models.
+The QME is a standard tool for studying open quantum systems~\cite{Breuer2002} and is consistent with the principles of quantum thermodynamics~\cite{Alicki1979, Kosloff2013}.
+The QME for the density matrix $\hat{\rho}$ of the system takes the form: